grafana/grafana/ISSUE_TRIAGE.md

 This may be setup by personal preference, but here's a working configuration for reference.
 1. Follow instructions in [gist](https://gist.github.com/marefr/9167c2e31466f6316c1cba118874e74f)
 2. In Gmail, go to Settings -> Filters and Blocked Addresses
-3. Import filters -> select xml file -> Open file
+3. Import filters -> Select XML file -> Open file
 4. Review filters
 5. Optional, Check Apply new filters to existing email
 6. Create filters